leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 2. Who were the top ten donors by total spend?
 3. Find the top ten donors by type; individuals, companies and trade unions.
 4. Ignoring cash donations, what was the largest type of donation?
-5. Who was UKIPs biggest donor?
+5. Who was UKIP's biggest donor?

 Using the charting tools available: